haydenrector/portfolio/about.md

 title: About Me
 description: myself :)
 ---
-High school student trying to get somewhere...
+College student trying to get somewhere...

 I'm into:
 - Coding